Mark S. Joshi

-Mark Suresh Joshi (2 March 1969 – 8 October 2017) was a researcher and consultant in mathematical finance, and a professor at the University of Melbourne.
+Mark Suresh Joshi (2 March 1969 – 8 October 2017) was a British researcher and consultant in mathematical finance.
+His last position was a professor at the University of Melbourne in Australia.

 His research focused on derivatives pricing and interest rate derivatives in particular.
-He is the author of numerous research articles and seven books; his popular guides, "On becoming a quant" and "How to Get a Quant Job in Finance", are widely read.
+He was the author of numerous research articles and seven books; his popular guides, "On becoming a quant" and "How to Get a Quant Job in Finance", are widely read.

+Early life and education

+Joshi was born and grew up in Dunblane, Scotland.